spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/01-Day/01-Day-LessonPlan.md

   * The page is going to load extremely slowly.
 Show students the Network Chart found under the connection throttle dropdown.

   * Amazon will load assets for well over a minute, and this traffic can all be watched inside of our dev tools.

+  * Loading times like these can be a huge deterrent to users.

 * Ask the class, "Have you ever left a webpage due to it taking too long to load"